 Introduction

 In educational institutions, especially in dorms and other student housing, security is still of the utmost importance.
 Like many other educational institutions, the University of Cross River State has difficulties in protecting its students, especially female students, who are more susceptible to security risks.
 According to recent research, it is crucial to install contemporary surveillance systems in university settings to reduce the dangers of theft, illegal entry, and possible assaults (Kumar & Raj, 2021).
-One proactive way to effectively solve these security issues is to put in place a 24-hour real-time surveillance system that uses computers, solar panels, and Wi-Fi cameras.
+One proactive way to effectively solve these security issues is to put in place a 24-hour real-time smart surveillance system that uses computers, solar panels, and Wi-Fi cameras.

 Conventional surveillance systems use wired connections which pose significant problems, including installation difficulties, high maintenance costs, and damage susceptibility (Gupta et al., 2020).
 Nevertheless, advancements in wireless technology have led to more effective and affordable means of security.
 Wireless Fidelity (Wi-Fi) cameras are an example of such means, wherein real-time monitoring is flexible and customizable.
 These cameras can transmit video feeds over the internet, allowing for remote viewing and control, which is beneficial in a university setting where security personnel are continuously watched (Singh et al., 2019).

 As institutions seek to reduce their reliance on grid electricity and lower operating costs, energy sustainability in security systems is becoming more popular.
 Using solar panels as a power source further improves the sustainability and efficiency of the surveillance system.
-Solar energy is especially appropriate for areas that experience power instability, guaranteeing continuous surveillance coverage (Adepoju et al., 2022).The University of Cross River State may accomplish 24-hour monitoring without worrying about power failures jeopardizing security by using solar-powered surveillance devices.
+Solar energy is especially appropriate for areas that experience power instability, guaranteeing continuous surveillance coverage (Adepoju et al., 2022).
+The University of Cross River State may accomplish 24-hour uninterrupted monitoring without worrying about power failures jeopardizing security by using solar-powered surveillance devices.

 Additionally, using laptops as monitoring devices offers a centralized command structure that allows security staff to store recorded video, view live feeds, and examine security breaches.
 Since security staff are not restricted to a single monitoring station, their mobility with laptops improves their capacity to react swiftly to occurrences.
 Furthermore, motion detection, face recognition, and automated warnings are made possible by contemporary surveillance software, which enhances danger identification and reaction time (Zhao et al., 2021).